-Assignment totals are subject to change at the discretion of the instructor.
-All grades will be posted on e-Learning, and it is the responsibility of the student to check their grades to make sure they are accurate.
-If there is a discrepancy, you must let me know within ONE week of the grade being posted on e-Learning.
+Assignment totals are subject to change at the discretion of the Instructor.
+All grades will be posted on eLearning, and it is the responsibility of the student to check their grades to make sure they are accurate.
+If there is a discrepancy, you must let us know within ONE week of the grade being posted on eLearning.